devicefactory/df1-manual/howto_ios.md

   <img src=pics/app_scan.png width=250>

-  If you have DF1 in detectible range, you'll see each distinct DF1's show up as a box like so:
+  If you have DF1 within detectible range, you'll see each distinct DF1's show up as a box like so:

   <img src=pics/app_discover.png width=250>